bauzaj/nosql-challenge/README.md

 Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.

-**Data Visualization**

-The data visualization task produced a map of the top 5 food establishments in London that have a hygiene score of 5.
-The map was created using Folium, and the longitude and latitude of each of the five establishments plotted.
-A marker was placed on the map for each of the five establishments.

 **Conclusion**